What is new(ish) / different in 2017

 Online aspects of the conference

 LaptopsMost people at the conference will bring a laptop.
-This is to enable them to do work while they are at the conference, keep up with email, chat online, prepare their presentations, browse slashdot, follow updates to the conference program and event, and sometimes even collaborate with other people at the conference on projects.
-Having a laptop is very useful but not required and some people don't bother.
-If you own a laptop you should probably bring it.
+This is to enable them to do work while they are at the conference, keep up with email, chat online, prepare their presentations, browse the web, follow updates to the conference program and event, and sometimes even collaborate with other people at the conference on projects.
+Having a laptop is very useful but not required and a few people don't bother.
+If you normally carry laptop you should probably bring it.
 Also, bringing extra batteries is a good idea.
-Access to a power points is limited, and often nil in the theatres.
+Access to a power points is limited, and sometimes nil in the theatres.
 Many people bring extension cords and double adaptors or powerboards to try to get around this; it might work.
-Oh, and if you have 2 laptops, bring the light one.
 If you are from outside Australia then check to see what adapters you need to use the local power.
 If you do bring a laptop remember try not to spend all your time online while ignoring the people around you.
 Also be careful with your laptop, keep with with you or secure at all times.
 Don't just leave it in a room with other people and assume they will notice if somebody else picks it up.

-Wi-FiThe conference and Halls should have Wi-Fi in most areas.
-Details on this will be in the conference booklet and/or online.
+WifiThe conference and Halls should have Wifi in most areas.
+Details on this should be in your registration pack and/or online.
 Remember to be careful with security of your wireless connection.
 Wired access may not be available.
 Attempting to crack the conference network or other people's computers will result in you being thrown out of the conference or even arrested.

-IRCThere are several IRC channels which people hang around in.
+Chat platformsTraditionally there are several IRC channels which people hang around in.
 During talks there will usually be a channel for each room to which people can post a commentary or questions. #linux.conf.au on freenode is usually the main channel.
+Matrix is being used in 2017 and some people are also on slack.

 WebsitesThere are several websites that may be separate or combined.
 The main conference Website will contain details about the official conference program, official talks and the like.
 Each Miniconf (see below) will have it's own website or area with details about it's programme and participating.
 There will also be a Wiki-type web area which can be updated by many people.
 This can be used for ad hoc updates or information.
-A Planet is often setup which collects the RSS feeds from conference attendees and combines them into a single site/feed.
+Usually this will be linked off the main website.

 Mailing ListsThere will usually be an announce and a attendees mailing list.
 Keep an eye on these for useful information.
 Try to only reply to the mailing lists if your comment is likely to be useful to everyone (and reply directly if not).